 However if you wish for a more robust option, go for IPX7 since it is more suited to withstand the perils of the elements.
 Playback in the rain, grooving in the shower or rocking out at a pool party are all best enjoyed on a submersible BT speaker with an IPX7 rating, such as the Noise Vibe.

 An increasing number of smart wearables in our lives leave us with plenty of battery vows.
 Adding another device with an unremarkable battery that requires perpetually charging isn’t going to improve this misery.

 Portable speakers are meant to be used on the go which directly correlates to the need of a powerful and long lasting battery.
 However sleeker and compact alternatives come with a relatively smaller battery due to size restrictions.

 If you want all day battery, you will have to opt for slightly bigger speakers which may require additional storage space.
 Pocket-able and strap friendly options with a lasting battery life can fluctuate anywhere between 9 to 12 hours of runtime.

-Apart from playing music via Bluetooth, several speakers these days come with added playback options for increased convenience.
-This includes the addition of aux support and a TF card, along with its existing Bluetooth technology.
+Apart from playing music via BT, several speakers these days come with added playback options for increased convenience.
+This includes the addition of aux support and a TF card, along with its existing BT technology.

 Furthermore look for options with an in-built microphone so that you can tend to calls, and trigger the voice assistant for a quick web search.
 Dual- pairing and NFC support is also something to look out for, if you so require.